SarderLab/Histo-cloud/histomicstk/deeplab/README.md

 }
 ```

-In the current implementation, we support adopting the following network
+The DeepLab implementation supports adopting the following network
 backbones:

 1. MobileNetv2 [8] and MobileNetv3 [16]: A fast network structure designed